 - a.
 UHCOP encourages participation in local, national and international meetings which sometimes conflict with scheduled classes. - b.
 Students must inform the course coordinator of their intent to participate in a meeting at before the semester or during the first week of the semester to be sure of receiving an excused absence which would allow for a make-up exam, etc. by completing a Student Activity Petition Form.
-This form should be signed by the student, faculty member and advisor and turned into to the Events Program Coordinator in Room 3044.
 The College recognizes that occasions arise where the student does not know at the beginning of the semester if they will be attending a professional meeting.
 In this situation, a student is to notify the course coordinator as soon as possible.
 If less than 30 days' notice is given, the course coordinator has discretion to excuse the absence or require attendance. - c.
 As the primary obligation is to studies, students are expected to minimize their time away from school and not extend their trip beyond the meeting dates and necessary travel time.
 Participation in social events at meetings is not an appropriate reason to seek an excused absence.